Yurii-Dan/Yurii-Dan.github.io/README.md

 ### Small Business Financial Analysis

 This project analyzes financial data of a small business to identify revenue trends, cost drivers, and opportunities for optimization.
+This solution can be adapted to analyze financial data for different types of small businesses.
+End-to-end workflow: data generation, SQL analysis, and dashboard development.

 **Tools:** Python (Pandas), SQL (PostgreSQL), Tableau
-Performed SQL-based analysis including KPI calculation, time-series aggregation, and Pareto analysis using window functions.
+Used SQL for KPI calculation, time-series aggregation, and Pareto analysis using window functions.

 #### Key Insights